 In Siddha Medicine, Akattiyar cūṭāmaṇi kayaṟu cūttiram provides diagnostic and prognostic predictions correlating with anthropometric values of wrist circumference measured by one’s own finger breadths.
 This gives 96 descriptions under 26 finger breadth measurements and subdivisions.
 The Maṇikkaṭai nūl (Wrist Circummetric Sign) provides insight into Siddha Anthropometry giving analogues predicting one’s current health status and prognosis as well.
 Standardization of this ancient techniques helps for wider use of this technique will influence ascertaining clinical outcome and physician decision.

 This Standard will provide the requirements for the techniques and the practice guidelines.
-It will help in providing guidance to Siddha Physicians, Researchers, Academicians, etc., to analyze Maṇikkaṭai nūl appropriately and help establish it as a traditional diagnostic tool for Preventive, Personalized and Prophylactic treatment through Siddha Medicine.
+It will help in providing guidance to Siddha Physicians, Researchers, Academicians, etc, to analyze Maṇikkaṭai nūl appropriately and help establish it as a traditional diagnostic tool for Preventive, Personalized and Prophylactic treatment through Siddha Medicine.

+The composition of the Committee responsible for the formulation of this standard is given in Annex C.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS:2-2022 ‘Rules for rounding off numerical values (Second Revision).
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision).
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

-The composition of the Committee responsible for the formulation of this standard is given in Annex C.

 Indian Standard